zeiv/SSD1306-ruby/README.md

 disp.display!
 ```

-They display can also be easily cleared:
+The display can also be easily cleared:

 ```ruby
 disp.clear